 Water your philodendron well and allow half of the soil is dry before watering again.
 Yellow leaves may indicate overwatering, while brown leaves mean the plant needs more water.
 When watered, the plant will reward you with an exuberant appearance.

 Philodendron will do just fine without fertilization.
-However, they are fast growing plants and should be fertilized monthly.
+However, they are fast growing plants and should be fertilized monthly for best results.
 Just remember, when mixing up the solution, weaker rather than stronger solutions will be better for your philodendron.
-Spray PRO ORGANIC® Plant Food right onto their leaves for greater effect.
+Spray PRO ORGANIC® Liquid Plant Food right onto their leaves for greater effect.

 The main drawback to philodendrons is their toxicity.
 Typically, ingestion will result in swelling of the lips and tongue, and stomach irritation with possible vomiting.
 Philodendrons are toxic to dogs and cats so keep this in mind and watch your pets.